anrysliusar/React-Projects/README.md

 # React-Projects
 Switch between branches to see all projects

-*look in the folder "imgs" to see the result
+*look in the folder "results" to see testing screenshot